-We are currently developing DUR-928 in several indications, including AH, psoriasis and NASH.
-In several of these indications, there are no currently approved drugs.
-Accordingly, we will have to interact with the FDA and other regulatory agencies regarding important aspects of the clinical development program, including the size of clinical trials, the specific primary and secondary endpoints for the clinical trials, inclusion and exclusion criteria, stopping rules, duration of follow up, size of the safety database and other matters.
+We are currently developing DUR-928 in several indications, including AH and NASH.
+We also plan to develop DUR-928 for the treatment of COVID-19 patients with acute liver or kidney injury.
+In these indications, there are no currently approved drugs.
+Accordingly, we will have to interact with the FDA and other regulatory agencies regarding important aspects of the clinical development program, including the size of clinical trials, the specific primary and secondary endpoints for the clinical trials, inclusion and exclusion criteria, stopping rules, duration of follow up, size of the safety databases, statistical analysis plans and other matters.
 This uncertainty may make it difficult to predict the timing or expense required to obtain regulatory approval for DUR-928.
 We also may need to revise our clinical development plans after trials have commenced or been completed, which could add to the time and expense associated with the clinical development of DUR-928.
 If we are unable to reach agreement with the FDA or other regulatory agencies regarding clinical development plans for DUR-928, we may curtail or limit our development activities for this product candidate.